yashkrsingh/CSD403-Big-Data-And-Cloud-Computing/Assignment 2 (Association Rule Mining)/README.md

 # Assignment 2 (Association Rule Mining)

 This module is designed for finding association rules from a given dataset stored as OnlineRetail.csv in Data folder.
-The actual data can be found [here] (https://archive.ics.uci.edu/ml/datasets/Online+Retail).
+The data used is a mocked up dataset created in form of a supermarket transactional database.

 ## Technologies Used
 - R    : Used for preprocessing and visualizing data